slochower/smirnoff-host-guest-manuscript/manuscript.md

 ### Structural consequences of the force field parameter differences

 We observed a substantial difference between the conformational flexibility of the uncomplexed cyclodextrins in solution when simulated with GAFF v2.1 versus SMIRNOFF99Frosst.
-With SMIRNOFF99Frosst and GAFF 1.7, the average RMSD of βCD, relative to the initial structure, is between 2.0--2.5 Å over 43 μs of unrestrained simulation, while with GAFF v2.1, the average RMSD is <1.0 Å (Figure @fig:flexibility).
+With SMIRNOFF99Frosst and GAFF v1.7, the average RMSD of βCD, relative to the initial structure, is between 2.0--2.5 Å over 43 μs of unrestrained simulation, while with GAFF v2.1, the average RMSD is <1.0 Å (Figure @fig:flexibility).
-This large difference in structural fluctuations is clearly visible in the structure overlays also shown in the figure, which shows that GAFF 2.1 is the only one of the three force fields that leads to maintainance of a clearly defined binding cavity.
+This large difference in structural fluctuations is clearly visible in the structure overlays also shown in the figure, which shows that GAFF v2.1 is the only one of the three force fields that leads to maintainance of a clearly defined binding cavity.
-In this respect, it is similar to the q4md-CD force field [@j7JJedX4, which was designed specifically for cyclodextrins and which also maintains a relatively well-defined cavity [@HVgz5rZq].
+In this respect, it is similar to the q4md-CD force field [@j7JJedX4], which was designed specifically for cyclodextrins and which also maintains a relatively well-defined cavity [@HVgz5rZq].

 ![Top: Root mean square deviation (RMSD) of free βCD in the three force fields, all relative to the same initial structure.
 A 1000 frame moving average is plotted in red.
 Middle: to-view of the open cavity of βCD with no guest (200 snapshots over 1 μs).
 Bottom: side-view of the open cavity.
 The carbons are colored blue in SMIRNOFF99Frosst, green in GAFF v1.7, and purple in GAFF v2.1.
 Hydrogen atoms have been hidden for clarity.](images/cyclodextrin-flexibility.png){#fig:flexibility width=100%}

 This difference may be further analyzed by considering the "flip" pseudodihedral O2<sub>n</sub>--C1<sub>n</sub>--C4<sub>n+1</sub>--O3<sub>n+1</sub>, which characterizes the orientation of glucose monomers relative to their neighbors.
 An angle of 0° corresponds approximately to a glucose that forms part of a cylindrical wall of the binding cavity, while an angle of ± 90° indicates a glucose that has flipped to put its plane parallel to the top and bottom of the cylinder, partly filling the cavity.
 This dihedral is tightly distributed in GAFF v2.1, with all seven instances having a Gaussian-like distribution centered around -10° (Figure @fig:pseudodihedral, A).
-GAFF v1.7 and SMIRNOFF99Frosst display, on average, a mixed population of monomers both aligned with and perpendicular to the cyclodextrin cavity.
+GAFF v1.7 and SMIRNOFF99Frosst display, on average, a mixed population of monomers both aligned with, and perpendicular to, the cyclodextrin cavity.
 In particular, during a single 1 μs simulation, each monomer will sample conformations at 0° and ±90°, as indicated by the timeseries in Figure @fig:pseudodihedral, B.

 ![(A) Population histograms of the pseudodihedral in free βCD, averaged over 43 μs, for each force field; one curve is drawn for each pseudodihedral in βCD.
 Representative structures for SMIRNOFF99Frosst and GAFF v2.1 are indicated by the black arrows.
 (B) Timeseries of a psuedodihedral in a GAFF v2.1 simulation (red), or SMIRNOFF99Frosst simulation (blue).](images/cyclodextrin-pseudodihedral.png){#fig:pseudodihedral width=100%}